sheiiva/Workshop_Python/matchstick/README.md

 ##### OUTPUT
-If the user wins, the program must return 1.
+If the user1 wins, the program must return 1.
-If the AI wins, it must return 2.
+If the user2 wins, it must return 2.

 ## USAGE: